Statistical strong lensing. III. Inferences with complete samples of lenses: Theory

 Section \ref{ssec:slonly} explained how to infer the properties of the galaxy population, summarised by the parameters $\hyperpars$, when using only data from detected strong lenses.
 When considering also non-detections, we need to adopt a slightly different formalism.

 First of all, the data array $\data$ is modified to include an additional observable: the number of strongly lensed sources, $\nsource$.
 This is $\nsource=0$ for the non-detections and $\nsource=1$ (or larger, in the rare cases in which more than one source is strongly lensed by the same galaxy) for the lenses.
 Second, the product of \Eref{eq:likeprod} is now calculated over the entire galaxy sample.
+Third, only a fraction of the galaxies in the sample have a background source associated with them.
+Given these considerations, it is useful to first expand the integrands of \Eref{eq:likeprod} in terms of the galaxy parameters only:

-Third, the galaxy-source distribution of the sample is no longer described by \Eref{eq:one}, but simply by the product $\prlens(\psilens)\prsource(\psisource)$.
-This is because galaxies and sources are included in the sample independently of whether they produce a detectable strong lens or not.
-Therefore, the integral of \Eref{eq:likeint1} is modified as follows:
+In this case, the galaxy probability distribution is simply described by $\pr(\psilens|\hyperpars)$, which is the distribution of the general galaxy population.
+This is because galaxies are included in the sample independently of whether they produce a detectable strong lens or not.

-where the information on the probability of producing a detectable lens, given the selection criteria, is now included in the likelihood term $\pr(\datai|\psilens,\psisource,S)$.

-Let us split the data array into three parts: the number of observed strongly lensed sources $\nsource$, the observables related to the lens galaxy, $\dlens$, and the observables related to the lensed source(s) (if any), $\dsource$:
+Let us consider the case in which a given galaxy is not a strong lens.
+The only data available in this situation are the number of strongly lensed sources ($\nsource=0$) and observables related to the lens galaxy, which I indicate with $\dlens$.
+The likelihood term $\pr(\datai|\psilens,S)$ can then be written as

-where I removed the subscript $i$ for ease of notation.
-With this definition, the likelihood of observing the data, given a set of lens and source parameters $(\psilens,\psisource)$ can be written as the following product:

-The first factor on the right-hand side is the probability of observing $\nsource$ sources given the lens and source parameters.
-This probability does not depend on the source position.
-Assuming that the background sources are uniformly distributed in space with average projected number density $\nbkg$, $\pr(\nsource|\psilens,\psisourcenobeta,S)$ is given by Poisson statistics,
+The first factor on the right-hand side of the above equation is the likelihood of observing no strongly lensed sources, given the galaxy parameters and the selection criteria of the survey.
+The probability of detecting $\nsource$ lensed sources is given by Poisson statistics:

-where $\lambda$ is the average number of sources over an area equal to the strong lensing cross-section: